Combat Vehicle Reconnaissance (Tracked): Europe

 Four other European countries used CVR(T): Belgium, Ireland, Latvia and Spain.

 The Belgian Army ordered 701 EA CVR(T) in the Scorpion, Scimitar, Sultan, Spartan and Samaritan versions, which were delivered in 1975.
 They were used by the COMRECCE that comprised the 1st, 2nd and 4th Mounted Rifles Regiments (also the 3rd Lancers, which was equipped with the Leopard 1 tank), the CVR-T group (Armoured Recce school) and all of the scout platoons from the 12EA armoured Infantry and 8EA Tank Regiments.
 The Belgian Army used its CVR(T) vehicles on UN deployments in the Balkans and Somalia.
 Belgium had disposed of all its CVR(T)s by 2004.

 The Spanish Marines obtained 17 Scorpions in 1985.
 All had been disposed of by 2004.

 The Irish Army obtained a small number of Scorpions for use by the Irish Army Cavalry Corps.
 As the United Kingdom, Belgium and Spain have all disposed of their Scorpions, Ireland was the sole user of the type during the last decade in Europe until they were retired in 2014.

 The Latvian army has obtained 123 ex-British Army Scimitar, Sultan, Spartan, Samson and Samaritan vehicles.
 According to the contract, all the vehicles will be modernised and overhauled.
 First deliveries to the Latvian Land Forces will commence in September 2015.
 Some of these vehicles will be used as mobile platforms for 4th generation Spike anti-tank guided missile systems.
+In December 2019 Latvia signed a treaty to receive additional 82 CVR(T) vehicles.
+Later that number was reduced to 74.

+In September 2024 Latvia announced it will donate an unknown number of their CVR(T) vehicles to Ukraine.